-The Women’s Leadership Development Project’s Royesh Program (“Seedling” in Dari) focuses on training, 7000 young adolescent girls and women by enhancing their capabilities and equip them with life and work skills for fully materializing their potentials.
-This will enable them to contribute to Afghan Society in the social, economic, political, and cultural spheres in leadership roles.
+The Royesh Program focused on training 7,000 women and girls who have not completed grade 12.
+The sessions enhanced their capabilities and equipped them with life and work skills to help them fully materializing their potential.
+Ultimately enabling them to take on leadership roles and contribute to Afghan Society in the social, economic, political, and cultural spheres.

-The Royesh Curriculum developed and launched in 2016 in coordination with Afghanistan’s Ministry of Education, is a Life and Work Skills Course with an overarching theme of countering the gender imbalances in the Afghan society by empowering women and young girls to equally contribute in the development of Afghanistan.
-The Afghan Ministry of Education has endorsed the Royesh Curriculum and courses are offered through High Schools in five major population hubs of the country (Kabul, Herat, Jalalabad, Mazar, and Kandahar).
-More information on the Royesh Program can be found here.
+The Royesh Curriculum was developed and launched in 2016 in coordination with Afghanistan’s Ministry of Education.
+The Life and Work Skills Course, with an overarching theme of countering the gender imbalances in Afghan society, empowered women and girls to equally contribute to the development of Afghanistan.
+The Afghan Ministry of Education endorsed the Royesh curriculum and offered courses in high schools across five provinces— Herat, Kabul, Kandahar, Balkh, and Nangarhar.
+More information on the Royesh Program can be found here. found here.